Is Kylie Jenner In Trouble For Cheating Her Customers?

 Kylie Jenner might be in serious trouble following the recent complaints about her makeup products after customers discovered that she might be repackaging old products.

-Kylie who has established her makeup brand is currently facing a tough situation which might adversely affect her business.
+Kylie, who has established her makeup brand, is currently facing a tough situation which might adversely affect her business.
 She has been accused of repackaging old lipstick kits and throwing them back onto the market as limited edition.
-The young Keeping Up With The Kardashians has received a lot of backlash on social media following the claims.
+The young Keeping Up With The Kardashians star has received a lot of backlash on social media following the claims.
 This is after some of her keen customers discovered that there was no difference between a new shade and an old shade that existed before.

 My thoughts on #KYLIECOSMETICS lipsticks. ???? #KylieJenner https://t.co/VrhIzK8tYS… #BloggingGals #kylielip pic.twitter.com/4cXZ8GZ5mL